 Cider vinegar helps prevent the sugar in the water from going mouldy.
 I could add a dash of vinegar, but there is such a small amount of sugar in the mixture that it rarely turns mouldy on me.
 And when it does get mouldy, I just dump out the bottle, rise it with regular water, hot water or maybe a bit of vinegar, and then I’m back in business.

-I use lemongrass oil in the mixture because it’s calming for me and I think for my bees as well.
-Like anything that gives off a strong scent (such as anise or regular smoke), it can also serve to mask alarm pheromones the bees may have released.
+I use lemongrass oil in the mixture because it’s calming for me and I like to think for my bees as well.
+As with anything that gives off a strong scent (such as anise or regular smoke), it can also serve to mask alarm pheromones the bees may have released.
 It can effectively break the pheromone communication chain where one bee gives off the alarm pheromone, then two more it pick up and pass it on, and so on to the point where it quickly escalates to most of the colony becoming defensive.
 Not fun.
 Lemongrass oil, anise extract and smoke — they can all serve that function, to prevent that kind of escalation.
 So, you know, smoke isn’t always bad.

 The small amount of sugar in the water mixture doesn’t spoil the honey.
 Not even close.
 Whatever sugar might be added to the bees’ guts from misting them with a bit of slightly sweetened water is something like 0.00000001% of what goes into making their honey.
 It ain’t no thing.